Questions

 Reveal Answer

-• Infection or inflammation of the amniotic fluid, placenta, fetus, fetal membranes, or decidua
+• Infection, inflammation, or both of the amniotic fluid, placenta, fetus, fetal membranes, or decidua

 Rapid Review